fubin1999/glytrait/README.md

 (The functionallity has been implemented, but the documentation is not ready yet.
 After publishing the GlyTrait paper, we will update the documentation.)

+## Reproduction Instructions

+To reproduce the results in our paper
+"GlyTrait: A versatile bioinformatics tool for Glycomics Analysis", please download the Supplementary Data files.
+There are three such files, corresponding to different datasets mentioned in the paper.
+Each Supplementary Data file has several sheets with the prefix of "Input -".
+These are the input data for GlyTrait.
+Please reformat the data according to the [Input file format](#input-file-format) section, and run GlyTrait with the same options as in the paper.

 ## License